skypher/disclosure/README.md

 Attribution is kindly requested in order to promote contributor safety and project growth.

-For simplicity, I use the word "alien" or "ET" to describe the advanced intelligence responsible for UAP.
+For simplicity, I use the terms "alien" or "ET" to describe non-human advanced intelligence.

 ---